csz-ghorg/testing-grounds/README.md

 ### Repository Structure

-This repository (`testing-grounds`) automatically deploys ApplicationSets for each target repository:
+This repository automatically deploys ApplicationSets for each target repository:

 - **Bootstrap Application**: `kargo-scm-platform` deploys all ApplicationSets
 - **Target Repositories**: